This chronology served as the starting point for

 In October, 1783, Monsieur de Monville is said to have designed an aerial messaging system to communicate with his employees living in the nearby village of Saint-Nom-la Bretèche.

 Monville's system could easily have been similar to the acoustic telegraph that utilized metal tubes to communicate over long distances.
 The system was invented by a 25-year old Cistercian monk, Dom Gauthey, in 1782.
-Gauthey presented his invention to the French Academy of Sciences in Paris and got the attention of the Marquis de Condorcet, who wrote a report on it.
+Gauthey presented his invention to the French Academy of Sciences in Paris and attracted the attention of the Marquis de Condorcet, who wrote a report on it.
 A subscription was launched in order to run a trial on a short distance.

 Subscribers included the astronomer Jérôme Lalande; aviation pioneer Jean-François Pilâtre de Rozier,who died attempting to cross the Channel in an untethered baloon; the radical journalist and politician Jean-Paul Marat, who was murdered in his bathtub; the mathematician Antoine Deparcieux and American ambassador to France, Benjamin Franklin,